nfreear/moodle-qtype_calculatedobjects/README.md

 Install
 -------
-1. Download and unzip the archive.
-Copy the directory 'calculatedobjects' into the directory `{MOODLE}/question/type/` on your server.
+1. Download and uncompress the archive.
+The resulting directory may look something like `nfreear-moodle-qtype_calculatedobjects-1234567`.
+2. Copy the it into the directory `{MOODLE}/question/type/` on your server and rename it `calculatedobjects` (no underscore).
-2. Visit the administrator 'notifications' page, `http://moodle.example.org/admin/` - there are no database changes for this question type.
+3. Visit the administrator 'notifications' page, `http://moodle.example.org/admin/` - there are no database changes for this question type.

 (Note, English language strings, help file, and styles will be auto-included.)